 Your insurance adjuster may be encouraging you to discard orsalvageyour vehicle before adequate pictures or inspections can be taken of the damage.

 Keep in mind that the “little scuff” on the back bumper may actually be a huge dent in the metal bumper system behind the plastic bumper cover.
 If you allow the vehicle to be salvaged and crushed, then you are stuck with these limitations in presenting your injury claim.

 What can an injured person do to make sure that they don’t destroy key evidence for their injury claim?

 Meeting your duty to preserve evidence that you own or control can be confusing.
 This is yet another reason to engage experienced legal counsel early in the process to safely navigate all the pitfalls that may compromise your insurance claim.

 Morgantown Car Accident Injury Lawyers

-If you or your loved one has been injured due to someone’s careless conduct it is important to act quickly to protect your claim.
+If you or your loved one has been injured in a Morgantown car accident due to someone’s careless conduct it is important to act quicklyto protect your claim.
 Mr. Robinette has handled hundreds of cases involving serious injury and wrongful death and can provide the insight you need right now.

 CallJeff Robinettetoday for a free evaluation of your case at 304-594-1800 or after hours, 304-216-6695.